-By Tara Spann (Chief People and Strategy Officer, MENTOR), America’s Promise Alliance Imagine a world where people were not judged or treated differently simply because of who they BE.
+By Tara Spann (Chief People and Strategy Officer, MENTOR), Reprinted from America’s Promise Alliance Imagine a world where people were not judged or treated differently simply because of who they BE.
 Visualize a world free of injustices, free of hate, free of ignorance.
 Dream a world of joy, a world of love.
-These are my freedom dreams. […]
+These are my […]

 Metzl, J. M., & Hansen, H. (2014).
 Structural competency: Theorizing a new medical engagement with stigma and inequality.
 Social Science & Medicine (1982), 103, 126–133. https://doi.org/10.1016/j.socscimed.2013.06.032 Summarized by Ariel Ervin Notes of Interest: Cultural competency has raised awareness of how bias and stigma have impacted treatment decisions.
 However, current systemic issues indicate that social, cultural, & political […]